BIPINSAPKOTA193/AWS-CP-NOTES/README.md

 # AWS Certified Practitioner (CP) Notes

-Welcome to the repository for my AWS Certified Practitioner (CP) exam notes!
-This repository is designed to share my notes on various AWS topics to help others prepare for the AWS Certified Practitioner exam.
+<h2 style="color: orange">Welcome to the repository for my AWS Certified Practitioner (CP) exam notes!
+This repository is designed to share my notes on various AWS topics to help others prepare for the AWS Certified Practitioner exam.<h2>

 ## Table of Contents